“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 July 10, 1955: These two ads promoted Judy’s upcoming appearance at the Exhibition Forum in Vancouver, British Columbia, Canada on July 19th.

-Meanwhile, here are some ads and notices about the re-release of The Wizard of Oz in theaters around the nation.
+Meanwhile, here are some ads and notices about the re-release of The Wizard of Oz in theaters nationwide.

 Check out The Judy Room’s Spotlight on The Wizard of Oz here.